IntensiveCoLearning/english/Cikey_EICL1st.md

 ---

 # [cikey]
 [LXDAO S7 and S8 operations team PM and senior HR; also knowledgeable in psychology, business, and finance.
 Continuously exploring cross-disciplinary innovation and new ways of living.
-Has resigned ten times and switched between various industries, wandering along the way., I don't know, but I'll do my best ]
+Has resigned ten times and switched between various industries, wandering along the way.
+I don't know, but I'll do my best ]

 ## Do you think you will finish the whole CoLearning program?
-Yes 100% or Maybe xx%
+Maybe I‘ll do my best. ?%

 ## Notes
 ### 2024.6.24